1-credit | 1st 5-weeks | fall and spring | research and elective

 4-credit | 15-weeks | fall and spring | required | OPWL 535 Required course materials

-Students explore how contemporary adult learning theories and practices are applied to the fields of instructional technology and performance technology, particularly with respect to the instructional design process.
-They will investigate methods, strategies and technologies specific to adult learners that are known to affect learning outcomes.
-Students will apply adult learning principles to real workplace problems.
+Students explore how contemporary adult learning theories and practices are applied to the field of workplace learning and performance improvement, particularly with respect to the instructional design process.
+They will investigate methods, strategies and technologies that are known to affect adult learners’ learning outcomes.
+Students will apply adult learning principles to organizational situations in industry, government, military, and non-profit settings.

 4-credit | 15-weeks | fall,spring, and summer | required | OPWL 536 Required course materials

-Students study historical foundations, prominent people, and events that contributed to the development of the fields of instructional technology and performance technology.
-They apply relevant theories and models to real or realistic organizational situations in industry, government, military, and non-profit settings.
+Students study guiding principles of human performance improvement and apply relevant theories and models, from classic to contemporary, to real or realistic organizational situations in industry, government, military, and non-profit settings.

 4-credit | 15-weeks | fall and spring | required | OPWL 537 Required course materials

-This course gives an overview of several models for instructional systems design and examines the processes involved in designing effective instructional interventions.
-Working with a real client , students conduct a full-scale instructional design project in phases over the duration of the course.
+This course follows a systematic and systemic instructional design process and employs methods and strategies involved in designing elective instructional interventions for the workplace.
+Working with a real client, students complete a performance oriented instructional design project in phases over the duration of the course.
 PREREQ: OPWL 535 and OPWL 536.

 3-credit | 1st 10 weeks | summers | elective | OPWL 547 Required course materials

 Students engage in authentic instructional design activities with real clients as part of a community of practice.
 Activities include analyzing instructional design problems, creating instructional design products, working within diverse teams, and giving and receiving constructive feedback.
-PREREQ: OPWL 537 or PERM/INST.
+PREREQ: OPWL 535 and OPWL 536.

 3-credit | 1st 10-weeks | fall and summer | elective | OPWL 550 Required course materials